hreality/RatRig-V-Core-3.1/README.md

 Repo Config Backups  for RatRig V-Core 3.1 (400mm) using RatOS 2.1 RC1

-alterations can be located in notes.txt and related config changes in the associated files
+Alterations can be located in notes.txt and related config changes in the associated files